|

 5) No

-trading the following years draft's picks when the current year's
+begin trading the following years draft's picks when the

 6) Any

-sense.
-A decision to reject may be reversed if the
+to reject may be reversed if the commissioner/committee

-commissioner/committee feel the explanation reveals a valid reason
+feel the explanation reveals a valid reason for

 7) Any